wp-plugins/svg-support/readme.txt

 = 2.2.2 =

-* Fix - Another change from anonymous function that wa triggering errors for some.
+* Fix - Another change from anonymous function that was triggering errors for some.

 = 2.2.1 =